Whether by trains, planes, or automobiles, getting to your destination can take a big bite out of your travel budget.

 There’s more than one way to choose a destination when travel itself is the goal.

 - Is there a city within driving distance of your home, or accessible by public transportation, that you haven’t yet explored?
 You don’t necessarily have to travel far to discover something new.
-There may be something interesting just an hour away, as Janice wrote about in Most Surprising Cities: You May Not Have to Look Far.
+There may be something interesting just an hour or so away, as I found out in Surprising Destinations in My Own Backyard: Oxford County.

 - Choose a destination based on where the cheapest flight will take you.
-Just for fun, I tried this out this morning.
-Choosing the first weekend in December (and making it a long weekend-why not?)
+Just for fun, I tried this out this week.
+Choosing the first weekend in October (and making it a long weekend-why not?)
 I entered my home airport and used the “Everywhere” button on the Skyscanner site.
 This returned a list of hundreds of flights from Toronto, starting with the least expensive.
-Much to my surprise (and delight-this has me thinking now), I found out that I can get a return flight to Montreal for $203, taxes included!
-It’s a short flight, but the culture of Montreal is very different from Toronto, and I haven’t visited in many years.
+Much to my surprise (and delight-this has me thinking now), I found out that for less than CAD$250, taxes included I can buy a return flight ticket to any one of six different destinations in Canada: Thunder Bay, Sault Ste.
+Marie, Sudbury, London, Windsor, or Montreal!

 By applying a little creativity to the planning process, taking advantage of tools like the “Everywhere” button or putting the word out to friends and family, and changing the starting point from destination to budget, you can achieve a great travel experience without breaking the bank.